tinne26/kage-desk/docs/tutorials/intro/09_loops.md

 ```
 *(Full program available at [examples/intro/pixelize-anim](https://github.com/tinne26/kage-desk/blob/main/examples/intro/pixelize-anim))*

-With this shader, if you open up your GPU software monitor you will already be able to observe that when the cell sizes increase, the GPU load also increases, creating a sine wave of GPU load over time.
+With this shader, if you open up your GPU software monitor you will already be able to observe that when cell size increases, the GPU load also increases, creating a sine wave of GPU load over time.

-This shader can still be optimized by manually inlining the helper function, moving the reused values outside the loop and computing the texture coordinates as fixed deltas before entering the loop.
+This shader can still be optimized by manually inlining the helper function, moving the reused values outside the loop and computing the texture coordinates as fixed deltas before entering it.
 With this we can avoid the divisions on the inner part of the loop and get a performance improvement somewhere between 15-20%.
 The optimized code can be found at [examples/intro/pixelize-anim-opt](https://github.com/tinne26/kage-desk/blob/main/examples/intro/pixelize-anim-opt), but it requires you to have read the [tutorial explaining texels](https://github.com/tinne26/kage-desk/blob/main/docs/tutorials/texels.md) to really understand everything that's going on.
 This is offered as an optimization exercise, but it's not part of the main tutorial (optimization is not one of the goals of the introduction).
 </details>